Foxholes

 Whenever our troops halt anywhere near the Jap or Nazi troops, they begin at once to give themselves and their weapons individual protection.
 If it’s a short halt, they use the natural protection of the ground — bumps, ditches, shell holes, depressions of any kind.
 But if it’s a longer halt (but less than six hours, in an assembly area before an attack), then each man digs himself an individual prone shelter.
 This takes only a few minutes.
 Such a shelter gives a soldier two advantages - a chance to rest and reasonable protection from bomb, mortar, and shell fragments and small-arms fire.
 But this kind of a foxhole won’t protect you against a tank attack.

-A two person slit trench that has been covered in the centre by a large board or possibly a door that has then been covered with spoil to camouflage it.
+A two-person slit trench that has been covered in the centre by a large board or possibly a door that has then been covered with spoil and bits of vegetation to camouflage it.

 The soldiers webbing sets are both at the same end, grenades are kept handy, just in case.

-A large hole that looks like it has been dug into a bank with a good solid tree for support.
-Although digging that in amongst the routes would have been a fair challenge.
+A large hole that looks like it has been dug into a bank with a good solid tree for support (although digging amongst the roots would have been a fair challenge).

-The interesting thing here is the huge amount of greatcoats that are piled up around these two soldiers, one of which is wearing a greatcoat!
+The interesting thing here is the huge number of greatcoats that are piled up around these two soldiers, one of whom is wearing a greatcoat!
 They certainly wouldn't have been cold.

 A 'T' shaped slit trench with a .30 cal placed on the top.

-Above - As well as biggest problem when digging when into the ground, is that water will naturally gather.
-The second being that this ground is really cold and the need for some form of insulation between you and the ground is really beneficial.
+Above - one of the most significant problems to address when digging into almost any ground is that water will naturally gather.
+Additionally, when the ground is really cold, there is a need for some form of insulation between you and the ground.
 This soldier has placed layers of cardboard boxes on the ground.

 A long slit trench that has a cover in the centre that looks to be nothing more than a pup tent half.
-This looks to be a position that has been occupied for some time, note the cut down trees back right of the photo that have been used for something.
+This looks to be a position that has been occupied for some time; note the stumps of cut trees back right of the photo that have been used for something.

 A .50 cal position being started.
 The gun is set up first, with the ammo boxes ready to hand in the photo.

-This must be during training, firstly the soldier is wearing a tie!
-None of his combat equipment is anywhere to be seen, not even a jacket or coat.
+This must be during training; first, the soldier is wearing a tie (unless, of course, he's in Patton's Third Army...), and second, none of his combat equipment is anywhere to be seen, not even a jacket or coat.
 The only things that seem to be around are the items he will use for this position, including a shelter half.
 He also isn't using a normal E-tool, but a large bulldog shovel that would normal be found in a jeep.